visva-dev/React-Catalog/README.md

 # React Calculator project

 This is the Capstone project at Microverse which uses the Star-Wars api.
-The app fetches the Star Wars characters 25 perpage and you can see more details of the character if you'd like to.
+The app fetches the Star Wars characters 12 perpage and you can see more details of the character if you'd like to.
 This is a "catalogue of clothes for dogs" based project.

 ![screenshot](./public/screenshot.png)<br>
 ## Built With
 - CSS
+- HTML
 - JavaScript
 - React
 - Redux
 - API
 - NPM
 - Stylint
+- Jest
+- Enzyme

 ## Available Scripts